blitzgneisserin/staticwebgallery/README.md

-This is supposed to be a sophiticated static web gallery generator eventually.
+This is supposed to be a sophisticated static web gallery generator eventually.

 [Example web site](https://simon-a.info/staticwebgallery/output/).